bedsongultom/SplashScreen/README.md

 # SplashScreen
-This is an simple application of splash screen by using kotlin whereby the component uses pogressBar Horizontal
+This is a simple application of splash screen by using kotlin whereby the component uses pogressBar Horizontal

  Thread(Runnable {